Benefit Service Charge (2023)

 Is this in addition to what I am paying now?
-Yes, however the tax collection for 2020 will differ from 2019.
 When the BSC was passed by voters in November 2019, the District decided to no longer collect the Maintenance and Operation Levy that has been in place since 2012.
 Also, the amount collected per $1,000 assessed valuation has also been reduced from $1.23 to $1.00.

 The square footage on my notice is incorrect.
 Square footage is determined by the size of your home, buildings, garages, basement, barns, stables, etc. on the property and the use of the property.

 Will I end up paying more?
 It depends.
 As described on your notification, the BSC is calculated based on the area of buildings and other improvements on your property.
 This calculation more closely approximates the fire risk to property and the service potentially required from Duvall-KCFD45.